fledge-whoi/Eco-EvoHyperstateModel/README.md

 ## Overview

 The EvoDemo-Hyper MPM model introduces a new approach that incorporates the genetic inheritance of quantitative traits, enabling rapid computation of evolutionary and demographic dynamics.
 The model is evaluated against individual-based simulations (IBM) and provides analytical approximations for adaptation rates across six distinct scales in response to selection.
-The study demonstrates that, while different modeling approaches yield equivalent results for the same biological scenario, semantic distinctions between fields may sometimes obscure these similarities.
+The study demonstrates that, while different modelling approaches yield equivalent results for the same biological scenario, semantic distinctions between fields may sometimes obscure these similarities.

 ## Contents

-R Code (IBM and Theoretical Derivations): Developed by Timothée Bonnet, the R scripts include code to run IBM simulations and compute theoretical derivations.
-MATLAB Code (EvoDemo-Hyper MPM): Developed by Stephanie Jenouvrier, Jimmy Garnier, and Joanie Van de Walle, the MATLAB scripts implement the EvoDemo-Hyper MPM model and calculate adaptation rates from theoretical formulas.
+**MATLAB Code**: Developed by Stephanie Jenouvrier, Jimmy Garnier, and Joanie Van de Walle, the MATLAB scripts implement the EvoDemo-Hyper MPM model and calculate adaptation rates from theoretical formulas.

+**R Code**: Developed by Timothée Bonnet, the R scripts include code to run IBM simulations, run the EvoDemo-Hyper MPM model and calculate adaptation rates from theoretical formulas.
+The R-code is available as an independent R-package, that may be developed beyond the scope of the associated manuscript at https://src.koda.cnrs.fr/timotheebonnet/evodemohypermpm.git

 ## File Descriptions